JuliaReach/LazySets.jl/docs/src/index.md

 Concrete information is obtained through evaluating the set in specific directions.
-More precisely, each concrete subtype $\mathcal{X}$ of the abstract type `LazySet` exports a method to calculate its support vector
+More precisely, each concrete subtype $\mathcal{X}$ of the abstract type `ConvexSet` exports a method to calculate its support vector
 $σ(d, \mathcal{X})$ in a given (arbitrary) direction $d \in \mathbb{R}^n$.
 Representing sets exactly but lazily has the advantage of being able to perform only the required operations on-demand.